Wyoming Bankruptcy Exemptions

 Add any applicable Federal Nonbankruptcy Exemptions.

 This list includes the majority of bankruptcy exemptions available in Wyoming.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
 In addition, Wyoming may have changed the amounts since this list was last updated.
-Check the Wyoming Statutes Annotated.
+Check the Wyoming Statutes Annotated or check with your local bankruptcy court.